 All collaborators must meet all eligibility criteria (see Participation Terms).

 One team member creates an account, uploads the work, and lists all collaborators.
 Collaborators who are not listed will not be recognized.

-If the submission receives a Scholastic Award, each collaborator will receive individual certificates and medals.
+If the submission receives an Award, each collaborator will receive individual certificates and medals.

 Uploaded images should have a print resolution of 300dpi and the file size should be around 3MB–5MB.
 If you are unable to provide your file at “Excellent” print quality then upload the best quality you have.

 Submission deadlines range from December to January and vary by region.
 To find your regional deadline, visit the Guidelines & Deadlines page.